sb2nov/mac-setup/Apps/README.md

 - [Caffeine](http://lightheadsw.com/caffeine/): Stops the machine from going into sleep mode.
 - [DoubleTwist](https://www.doubletwist.com/desktop/): Import your playlists, ratings, music and videos.
 Create new playlists to your heart's content.
 Rate your songs and videos.
 Play your music and videos and view all of your photos.
 - [Dropbox](https://www.dropbox.com/): File syncing to the cloud.
 It syncs files across all devices (laptop, mobile, tablet), and serves as a backup as well!
+- [F.lux](https://justgetflux.com/): f.lux makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
 - [Google Drive](https://drive.google.com/): File syncing to the cloud too!
 Google Docs is a popular too to collaborate with others.
 - [Notebooks](http://www.notebooksapp.com/mac/): Notebooks for Mac allows you to share files with the mobile versions of Notebooks on the iPad and iPhone.
 And you can write notes in markdown.
 - [PDF Toolkit+](https://itunes.apple.com/us/app/pdf-toolkit-+/id545164971?mt=12): App to cut/split/merge pdfs easily.
 Really easy to use and works well.